luslab/oz-bulk-rnaseq/I. DE Visualisation.md

 There are 2 parts to DE visualisation:
 1. Relationships between Samples: Transformations of counts for making plots.
-2. Statistical testing for differences attributable to disease & control. examine expression & DE estimates
+2. Statistical testing for differences attributable to disease & control.
-- visualise differences between replicates & CTRL/VCP

 Check that basic global patterns are met:
 - do replicates have similar expression patterns;